Cosmo-Tech/run-orchestrator/docs/tutorial/cosmotech_simulator.md

 ---
 description: Simple tutorial to combine csm-orc and a Cosmo Tech Simulator
 ---
-# Integration with a CosmoTech Simulator
+# Integration with a Cosmo Tech Simulator

 !!! abstract "Objective"
     + Combine previous tutorials and Cosmo Tech Simulator to be able to apply changes to a simulation instance

 !!! warning "Prerequisites"
-    + You need to have completed the "Brewery" onboarding for CosmoTech projects
+    + You need to have completed the "Brewery" onboarding for Cosmo Tech projects
     + You need a local version of the "Brewery" solution (full code available [here](https://github.com/Cosmo-Tech/onboarding-brewery-solution))

 --8<-- "partials/orchestrator_known_issues.md"